Prime Day

 Después de los 30 días, 9,99 €/mes.
 Cancela cuando quieras.

-Born in country NSW in the 1940s, baby Dianne is immediately taken from her Indigenous parents and adopted by an Irish couple.
-Raised in the era of the 'White Australia' policy and widespread racism, Dianne grows up believing her adoptive mother, Val, is her birth mother.
-Val promises Dianne that when she turns 15, she will 'tell her a story'.
-But just months before Dianne's 15th birthday, Val dies.
+Born in rural Australia in the 1940s, baby Dianne is immediately taken from her parents and placed with a white family.
+Raised in an era of widespread racism, she grows up believing her Irish adoptive mother is her birth mother.

 Culturales y regionales